 Millions of years ago, Antarctica had a much warmer climate and boasted evergreen forests and a variety of animals.
 Fossils of this earlier period provide scientists with clues about life before Antarctica became a vast icy shelf.

-Melting Antarctica's ice sheets would raise oceans around the world by 200 to 210 feet (60 to 65 meters).
+Melting Antarctica's ice sheets would raise oceans around the world by 200 to 210 feet (60 to 65 m).

 In 2000, the largest recorded icebergs broke free from the Ross Ice Shelf, a region the size of Texas.
-With a surface area of 4,250 square miles (11,000 square kilometers) above water and ten times the size beneath, the iceberg was approximately as large as the state of Connecticut.
+With a surface area of 4,250 square miles (11,000 square km) above water and 10 times the size beneath, the iceberg was approximately as large as Connecticut.